 Other things to do in Bariloche that we skipped

 - Cerro Catedral: This is the number one ski area in the winter with 38 lifts, nearly 1000 meters of verticle drop, and views of Lake Nahuel Huapi.
 While it offers lovely views in the summer, we were more than satisfied with what we saw from Cerro Campanario.
-In summer take a guided ridge walk to Refugio Frey from the Catedral Ski Resort.
+In summer take a tour of the Cerro Catedral mountain base.

 - Day trip to El Bolsón: About 2 hours away is El Bolsón, a German-influenced town famous for cheese, berries, beer, organic farming, hiking, and healthy lifestyle.
 Explore the town with a guided tour including three lakes, an outdoor market, food and beer samples, and more.